henry-dowling/tweet-toilet/README.md

 # Tweet Toilet Chrome Extension

-A Chrome extension that allows users to send tweets and store them in Supabase.
+A Chrome extension that allows users to send tweets in bulk.

 ## Setup